Aniconism: Orthodox Halakha

-Until the 20th century, Judaism was always believed to have been an aniconistic religion.
-This view was probably first challenged by David Kaufmann, who marshalled a large and comprehensive corpus of data in order to prove that this belief was untenable.
-He was the first person to use the term "Jewish art" in an article which he published in 1878, and he is also considered the founder of the scholarly discipline of Jewish art history.
-In 1901, his disciple Dr. Samuel Krauss wrote:

 In the Baháʼí Faith

-For the followers of the Baháʼí Faith, the photographs and depictions of the Báb and Bahá'u'lláh, who are considered Manifestations of God, are considered very precious.
+Like other Abrahamic religions, depictions of God are prohibited in the Bahá’í Faith and Bahá’í Houses of Worship are devoid of statues or images.
+Photographs and depictions of the Báb and Bahá'u'lláh, who are considered Manifestations of God, are considered very precious.
 They are viewed and handled with reverence and respect, and their existence itself is not considered offensive.
 However, Shoghi Effendi, the Guardian of the Baháʼí Faith, stated that believers should only view the images when they can be treated with the utmost respect, and not let them be exposed to the public or displayed in their private homes: